-6.4.3 Upload a sequence to SM15K (PC \rightarrow PS)
+7.4.3 Upload a sequence to SM15K (PC → PS)

 Click on Browse on the catalog page to browse to the sequence file.
 Select the file, click on Open and click on upload to start uploading the file.
-When the sequence is uploaded the power supply checks its Syntax and performs the Build command (section 6.3 Building a Sequence) Click on Back to find the sequence in the catalog when the upload is accepted by the power supply.
+When the sequence is uploaded the power supply checks its Syntax and performs the Build command (Section 7.3.2 Building a Sequence) Click on Back to find the sequence in the catalog when the upload is accepted by the power supply.

-6.4.4 Download a Sequence from SM15K (PS → PC)
+7.4.4 Download a Sequence from SM15K (PS → PC)

 Unfold the sequence options by clicking on the sequence name in the catalog.
-Click on <sequence name>.seq next to Download source to download the sequence and select a text editor to open the file.
+Click on <sequence name> seq next to Download source to download the sequence and select a text editor to open the file.

-6.4.5 Delete a Sequence
+7.4.5 Delete a Sequence